Best free software for students 2024

 It's completely free to download and is compatible with all the major Microsoft file formats.

-If you're a Maths or Science student, Draw, Math and Base are designed for vector diagrams, mathematical calculations and databases respectively, so they can be a real help when it comes to deadline season.
+If you're a Maths or Science student, Draw, Math and Base are designed for vector diagrams, mathematical calculations and databases respectively.
+They can be a real help when it comes to deadline season.

 LibreOffice is an open-source project, meaning it's run by volunteers who are constantly working to improve the software.
 They're passionate about democratising technology and software by making it accessible to all.

-If you're a die-hard Microsoft Office fan, it's worth trying out the free online versions of their programs.
+If you're a die-hard Microsoft 365 fan, it's worth trying out the free online versions of their programs.

-Microsoft Office Online is a stripped-down version of the most popular Office stalwarts – Microsoft Word, PowerPoint, Excel, Outlook, OneNote and Teams are all available.
+Microsoft 365 is a stripped-down version of the most popular stalwarts.
+Microsoft Word, PowerPoint, Excel, Outlook, OneNote and Teams are all available.

 All you need is a Microsoft account (which is also free), and you can access the programs via your browser.